madington/amedia_parallax-starter-kit/README.md

 }
 ```

-Work with media querys to ensure all vital information is viewable in different screen sizes.
+Work with media queries to ensure all vital information is viewable in different screen sizes.
 Usually its based on the content thats have to fit.
 Start with the smallest and work your way up.

-In the `examples/custom.html` we have a this big copy text thats transforms from smallest font-size of `62px`, `125px` to `150px`.
+In the `examples/custom.html` we have a this big copy text thats transforms from smallest font-size of `62px`, `125px` to `150px` depending on available space.

 ## Hosting and delivery